mturilin/bount/README.md

 # Django Deployments Made Easy

-Django is a beutilful web development framework and it takes 10 minutes to start your first Django application.
+Django is a great web development framework.
+It takes 10 minutes to start your first Django application.
 However, to deploy the application to a clean Linux image could take more than an hour.
 Moreover, code update and data backup are usually manual.
 Also, if you didn't work on this particular project for a few weeks, it could be hard to remember all directory names and passwords.
 How could we make deployment and managing project data easier?

 Here enters the Bount, a simple Django deployment and lifecycle management tool based on the following technogoies:

 * fabric
+* cuisine (I include a fork version of original cuisine)
 * virtualenv
 * south